goFrendiAsgard/zaruba/docs/core-concept/project/project-anatomy.md

   taskName:
     icon: ✨                        # icon of your task
     description: task description
-    extend: ''                      # other task name extended by this task. for multiple extension, use `extends` instead
+    extend: ''                      # other task name extended by this task. for multiple extend, use `extends` instead (but no, don't use it)
     location: './some-directory'    # directory location where your task should run on
     private: false                  # if true, the task is inteded to be extended instead of run directly
     timeout: 5m